 - Nature of the proposed treatment or procedure

 - Risks reasonably associated with the proposed treatment or procedure

 - Prognosis after the proposed treatment or procedure

 - Feasible alternatives to the proposed treatment or procedure

 - Risks associated with declining treatment.
 “No treatment” is an alternative.

 The endodontist also must provide an opportunity for the patient and/or the patient's guardian to ask questions about any of the above.

 A patient cannot provide informed consent if he/she is unable to understand the information given and is not represented by a guardian.
 Examples include, but are not limited to, patients with limited English proficiency, hearing impaired, or elderly individuals with diminished capacity.

-The written consent form, with the patient’s signature, documents that the endodontist discussed the procedure, risks, prognosis and alternatives.
+The written consent form, with the patient’s signature, or that of a legal guardian if the patient is under age 18, documents that the endodontist discussed the procedure, risks, prognosis and alternatives.
 A written consent form is not a substitute for the endodontist’s in-person discussion with the patient.
 Because of the range of endodontic procedures performed and the variances in state law, there is not a “one size fits all” consent form.
 Although not necessarily a legal requirement, some forms require the provider’s signature, and/or a witness to attest that the validity of the patient’s signature.
 In some states, a notation that consent was obtained may be required in the medical/dental record.